hamzakhalidchouhdary/hamzakhalidchouhdary/README.md

 ## What I Do

 - 🚀 **Full-stack Development**: I'm well-versed in building dynamic and responsive web applications, following clean code practices, both the frontend and backend.
-My toolkit includes the power of **ReactJs**, **AngularJs**, and **NodeJs**, allowing me to create attractive and engaging interfaces along with robust server-side development.
+My toolkit includes the power of **ReactJs**, **AngularJs**, and **NodeJs**, allowing me to create attractive and engaging interfaces and robust server-side development.

-- 🧪 **Test-Driven Development (TDD)**: I'm a firm believer in writing tests before the code.
-With TDD, I ensure that my applications are not only functional but also testable and reliable.
+- 🧪 **Test-Driven Development (TDD)**: I firmly believe in writing tests before the code.
+With TDD, I ensure that my applications are functional but also testable and reliable.
 Writing tests from the outset provides a safety net for future changes and enhancements.

 - 🌟 **User-Centric Design**: I believe that great software starts with a deep understanding of users' needs.
 I take pride in creating intuitive and visually appealing UIs that enhance user engagement and satisfaction.